-NOTE: Sentry Mode only sends notifications to the mobile app when the alarm is triggered or sudden jerky motions are detected by the vehicle.
+NOTE: Sentry Mode only sends notifications to the mobile app when the alarm is triggered, when someone attempts to open a door or trunk, or sudden jerky motions are detected by the vehicle.
 If Sentry Mode doesn't consider an event a clear threat, the vehicle records footage but doesn't trigger the alarm.